You’ve got your DSLR – what next?

 Some photographers hate it and some love it.

-For me personally, I think post processing is an extension of and compliments what we do with a camera, and is part of the creative process of a photographer.
+For me personally, I think post processing is an extension of, and compliments what we do with a camera.
+And I think it is part of the creative process of a photographer.

 It’s just photography tools evolving – just like cameras do.

-So getting a good grasp of what you can do with your images, and how you can do it with post processing software, will mean you can create the photo or piece of art that you want to.
+So getting a good grasp of what you can do with your images.
+And how you can do it with post processing software, will mean you can create the photo or piece of art that you want to.

 8. Share your photos